-The AMPCFM Board is responsible to investors in the Fund for the overall governance and performance of the Fund.
-The roles and responsibilities of the AMPCFM Board are set out in AMPCFM 's Terms of Reference, which can be viewed at www.dexus.com/corporategovernance.
-Matters specific to the operation of the Fund are set out in the Fund's constitution, which is available on the Fund website.
+The RE Board is responsible to investors in the Fund for the overall governance and performance of the Fund.
+The roles and responsibilities of the RE Board are set out in the Responsible Entity's Terms of Reference, which can be viewed at www.dexus.com/corporategovernance.
+Matters specific to the operation of the Fund are set out in the Fund's constitution, which

-- 1 Prior to 24 March 2023, the Responsible Entity was part of the AMP Group and accordingly the AMP Group's governance framework applied. - 2 AMP Capital Funds Management Limited has been wholly owned by Dexus since 24 March 2023 and from this time, oversight of financial reporting and risk management of the Fund has been undertaken by entities within the Dexus Group.
-Prior to 24 March 2023, AMP Capital Funds Management Limited as a wholly owned indirect subsidiary of AMP Limited and the oversight of financial reporting and risk management of the Fund was undertaken by entities within the AMP Group.
+- 1 Prior to 24 March 2023, the Responsible Entity was part of the AMP Group and accordingly the AMP Group's governance framework applied. - 2 Prior to 24 March 2023, AMP Capital Funds Management Limited as a wholly owned indirect subsidiary of AMP Limited and the oversight of financial reporting and risk management of the Fund was undertaken by entities within the AMP Group.

-During the initial transition period following the Responsible Entity becoming a wholly owned subsidiary of Dexus, the corporate governance area of its website does not contain certain information about the AMPCFM Board and its governance as per recommendation 6.1 of the ASX Council Principles and Recommendations.
+During the initial transition period following the Responsible Entity becoming a wholly owned subsidiary of Dexus, the corporate governance area of its website does not contain certain information about the RE Board and its governance as per recommendation 6.1 of the ASX Council Principles and Recommendations.

-The AMPCFM Board is responsible for:
+The RE Board is responsible for:

-- overseeing and monitoring the operation and performance of AMPCFM and the Fund - monitoring implementation of the Fund's strategy - overseeing AMPCFM 's risk management framework, including internal compliance systems and controls and ongoing compliance monitoring - ongoing monitoring of the Fund's financial performance, including approving the financial reports of the Fund, and - overseeing compliance with regulatory requirements relating to AMPCFM and the Fund.
+- overseeing and monitoring the operation and performance of the Responsible Entity and the Fund - monitoring implementation of the Fund's strategy - overseeing the Responsible Entity's risk management framework, including internal compliance systems and controls and ongoing compliance monitoring - ongoing monitoring of the Fund's financial performance, including approving the financial reports of the Fund, and - overseeing compliance with regulatory requirements relating to the Responsible Entity and the Fund.

-The Delegations of Authority outlines the matters reserved by the AMPCFM Board, the Investment Committee and those delegated to senior management.
-The Chief Executive Officer is responsible for the overall management and performance of AMPCFM.
+The Delegations of Authority and Terms of Reference of the Board, the Investment Committee and the Group Management Committee outlines the matters reserved by the RE Board, the Investment Committee and those delegated to senior management.
+The Chief Executive Officer is responsible for the overall management and performance of the Responsible Entity.
 This includes managing its business and operations in accordance with the strategy, plans, risk appetite and policies approved by Dexus.

-The AMPCFM Board is comprised of a majority of independent non-executive directors.
-Prior to the appointment of any new non-executive director to the AMPCFM Board, appropriate background checks are conducted to confirm that the candidate has the capabilities needed and is fit and proper to undertake the role.
+The RE Board is comprised of a majority of independent non-executive directors.
+Prior to the appointment of any new non-executive director to the RE Board, appropriate background checks are conducted to confirm that the candidate has the capabilities needed and is fit and proper to undertake the role.
 On appointment, each non-executive director signs an appointment letter, which outlines the main terms, conditions and expectations of the director's appointment.